 George the pig celebrates first birthday in touching tribute to brave Bedford schoolboy who inspired so many

+George the pig celebrates first birthday in touching tribute to brave Bedfordshire schoolboy who inspired so many

 Now, a year on from his naming, George the pig is living his best life, and just enjoyed a birthday party fit for a (piggy) prince.